Dustbin capacity: 0.4 gallons

 If you’ve got carpets or a busy house that requires a regular deep clean, this is a great choice and worth the investment.
 However, if you’re used to a vacuum with lots of tools, you may need to invest in some of the optional extras to meet your needs.

 The 25ft power cord isn’t super long, but it does mean you can vacuum on full power without fear of the battery running out.
 If, however, you have mostly hard floors and your house doesn’t get too dirty, this vacuum might be overkill, and you could save a few dollars by opting for a different model.

 How does it compare to competitors?

-This vacuum is one of the more expensive canisters you can buy, and in terms of price, is really only comparable to canisters from premium brand Miele.
-The Miele Compact C1 Pure Suction (opens in new tab) which we gave 4/5 stars back in 2020 is a little cheaper, but you’ll have to take into account that with the Miele, there’s an ongoing cost of dirt bags to factor in.
+This vacuum is one of the more expensive canisters you can buy, and in terms of price, it is really only comparable to canisters from premium brand Miele.
+The Miele Compact C1 Pure Suction, which we gave 4/5 stars back in 2020, is a little cheaper, but you’ll have to take into account that with the Miele, there’s an ongoing cost of dirtbags to factor in.
 Both models offer great suction, but the Shark has a larger floorhead with dual brush rolls, whereas the Miele floorhead doesn’t contain brush rolls at all.

 In comparison to one of our favorite upright vacuums, the Shark Navigator Lift-Away NV352, this Shark canister is double the price.
 But for the extra money, you get a lighter vacuum with extra features like the self-cleaning brush roll.
 Plus, the flexible wand allows for better reach under furniture.

 One of the big disadvantages is that it doesn’t have the freedom of a cordless vacuum.
 We love the Dyson V15 Detect, which is a cordless vacuum with great suction, but at almost double the cost of this Shark canister, being tethered to a power cord might seem like the more favorable option.